Five Dead After Storms Lash France, Switzerland - UrduPoint

 -

+Italy and Spalletti forced to reboot after Euros title defence disaster10 minutes ago

+Greece fighting dozens of wildfires braces for worse to come40 minutes ago

-France votes in crucial polls as far right eyes power43 minutes ago
+France votes in crucial polls as far right eyes power2 hours ago

 -